What is the INF Treaty?

 After the treaty entered into force in 1988, the United States and Soviet Union dismantled and destroyed about 800 and 1,800 missiles, respectively, along with related equipment such as launchers.
 A pillar of the treaty was a rigorous verification regime, including on-site inspection, which allowed parties to physically confirm the other's implementation.
 Both sides came into full compliance in the summer of 1991, months before the dissolution of the Soviet Union, by completely eliminating the systems covered by the treaty.
 On-site inspection activity ended in 2001, in accordance with the treaty.

 The treaty also established a forum known as the Special Verification Commission for parties to address and resolve compliance concerns.
-It has met thirty times, with the last meeting taking place in November 2016.
+It has met thirty times, with the most recent meetings taking place in November 2016 and December 2017.
 (The most recent meeting before 2016 took place in October 2003.)

 What is the state of INF Treaty compliance today?

 In recent years, both the United States and Russia have alleged the other has violated the INF Treaty, and many defense analysts say the thirty-year-old treaty is in danger of unraveling.
 These allegations have accompanied a general decline in bilateral ties following Russia’s annexation of Crimea from Ukraine in 2014, and Russia’s alleged interference in the 2016 U.S. election.